sourcecodebd/Medicare-Center-React/README.md

 [Nafi Mahmud][author]

 [author]: https://sourcecodebd.github.io/nafi.com/
 Hi There!
-This is a simple health related app that I made using React JS, Material UI, React Bootstrap, CSS3.
-I have fetched data through own made JSON server.
-Here are the functionality given below.
+This is a simple health-related app that I made using React JS, Material UI, React Bootstrap, CSS3.
+I have fetched data through my own made JSON server.
+Here is the functionality is given below.

 # About App
 ## • In this site we serve our best medical treatment of our medical center.